Andy-Robertson/Andy-Robertson/README.md

 ## 👨🏻‍💻 &nbsp;About Me

 I'm a recent BSc Software Engineering graduate (awaiting results), with a Mechatronics degree and hands-on experience across engineering and IT roles.
-I enjoy building practical, user-focused applications—especially full-stack solutions using the PERN stack.
+I enjoy building practical, user-focused applications, especially full-stack solutions using the PERN stack.

-> 🥾 When I’m not coding, I’m out pushing boundaries—like solo hiking the **156-mile Hebridean Way**.
+> 🥾 When I’m not coding, I’m out pushing boundaries, like solo hiking the **156-mile Hebridean Way**.
 > It taught me grit, adaptability, and calm under pressure—skills I bring to every team and codebase.

+---

+## 🌟 Highlights
+- 🎓 Dual degrees: Software Engineering + Mechatronics
+- 🧠 Strong full-stack skills (PERN)
+- 🔧 Real-world project delivery with client feedback
+- 🌍 Self-starter with solo travel + field resilience

 ---